robertopablonoel/mamdani-miami/COPY_AUDIT_HALBERT.md

 Your kids have a YARD for the first time ever.

-You've got an extra $42,000 in your account that used to go to Albany.
+You've got an extra $42,000 in your account that used to go to Mamdani.

 What would you do differently with that money?